 Calcinosis cutis in Child

-In children, dystrophic and idiopathic calcification are observed more commonly than other types of calcium deposition.
+In children, there is a male predilection with an earlier age of onset.
+Dystrophic and idiopathic calcification are observed more commonly than other types of calcium deposition.
 Dystrophic calcification usually arises in damaged skin in which local calcium metabolism is altered, allowing intracellular crystallization in the setting of normal serum calcium and phosphorus levels.
 Dystrophic calcification is typically seen in autoimmune connective tissue diseases, most commonly in juvenile dermatomyositis (DM) and the CREST form of systemic sclerosis.
-Approximately 50%-70% of children with dermatomyositis will develop calcinosis cutis or some form of cutaneous calcification, in contrast to 10%-20% of patients with adult DM.
+Approximately 50%-70% of children with juvenile DM will develop calcinosis cutis or some form of cutaneous calcification, in contrast to 10%-20% of patients with adult DM.
 The most frequently affected sites in DM are the elbows, knees, buttocks, and shoulders.
 In the CREST form of systemic sclerosis, the hands and upper extremities, often over bony prominences and tendons, are most commonly affected.

 Subepidermal calcified nodules are idiopathic lesions that usually develop in children, although they can be seen in all age groups.
 They are hypothesized to occur as a result of trauma or calcification of a pre-existing milium, eccrine duct hamartoma, or hair follicle nevus.